 5) WHY DO YOU NEED YOUR PROBATION TERMINATED EARLY?
 No matter what the circumstances, you need a good reason.
 Your lawyer can’t just tell the judge that you don’t want to be on probation anymore.
 Nobody wants to be on probation.
 Better are reasons are serious impediments to employment and/or education, moving to another country or state, and child custody issues.
 All of this will need to be supported with documentation, declarations and letters.
 In other words, your lawyer has to prove it.

 Bottom line: If you or a loved one is looking to have probation terminated early, call me, Jerod Gunsberg.
 I’m an experienced Los Angeles criminal defense attorney and can help you decide if this is worth pursuing.
-I can be reached for a free and confidential consultation at (323) 633-3423 or you can get in touch via the secure contact form on this page.
+I can be reached for a confidential consultation at (323) 633-3423 or you can get in touch via the secure contact form on this page.